gocd/www.go.cd/README.md

 ## Launching website locally
     jekyll serve --watch

-_You can access the local website at http://localhost:4000_
+_Local website can be accessed at http://localhost:4000_

 ## Configuration
 `_config.yml` takes care of general configuration and navigation part.